cfpb/design-system/docs/pages/landing-pages.md

   #### Area 2: Main content

-  * Must contain at least 1 pattern.
+  * Must contain at least one pattern.

-  * Recommended hierarchy of patterns: [image & text components](/design-system/patterns/info-unit-groups#image-and-text-1), [well](/design-system/patterns/wells), [text components](/design-system/patterns/info-unit-groups#text-only).
+  * Recommended hierarchy of patterns: [image & text components](https://cfpb.github.io/design-system/patterns/info-unit-groups#image-and-text-1), [well](https://cfpb.github.io/design-system/patterns/wells), [text components](https://cfpb.github.io/design-system/patterns/info-unit-groups#text-only).

   * [Wells](/design-system/patterns/wells) should not be used at the top of this area if the introduction area contains a hero.